2018 Datsun Redigo 1.0 AMT review, test drive

 What is it like inside?

-Yes, there’s a conventional gear lever; a proper stick-type unit and not a rotary dial as found in the Renault Kwid.
+Yes, there’s a conventional gear lever; a proper stick-type unit and not the rotary dial found in the Renault Kwid.
 Like the exteriors, the interiors, too, are identical to the 2017 1.0-litre variant save for minor, AMT-specific changes.
 The all-black theme with silver highlights continues, and while interior quality isn’t particularly the car’s strength, the black does well to hide imperfections on the inside.
 Another inclusion with this variant is a new Bluetooth-enabled music system, which is good news.
-However, we can’t comment on its functionality as the one fitted on our test car refused to work after sometime, much before we could even pair a mobile phone to it.
-Also, the multi-information display (MID) is a bit different, now, and while the tachometer has been given a miss, there’s a gear position indicator that’s new.
+However, we can’t comment on its functionality, as the one fitted on our test car refused to work after sometime, much before we could even pair a mobile phone to it.
+Also, the multi-information display (MID) is a bit different, now; and while the tachometer has been given a miss, there’s a gear position indicator that’s new.